Home

 Start standing straight up, feet at shoulder width, hands relaxed and hanging at your sides.

-• Jump up as high as possible and keeping your legs extended straight bring them up as high as you can in front of you.
+• Jump up as high as possible and, keeping your legs extended straight, bring them up as high as you can in front of you.

 • At the same time, extend your arms out to try to touch your toes.
-At the peak of your jump your hips should be flexing to allow you to (almost) touch your toes in mid-air.
+At the peak of your jump your hips should be flexed to allow you to (almost) touch your toes in mid-air.

 • Land and immediately jump again.